 This would be a great weekend job for teachers, but honestly, anyone who knows a lot about a subject can work as a tutor.
 Subject-specific tutors can make anywhere from $30-$60/hour, and ACT and SAT prep tutors can earn upwards of $45-$100/hour.

-I recommend Wyzant if you want to work as a tutor.
-It’s free to create an account, you can set your rates, and Wyzant takes 25% of your tutoring fees.
+I recommend Preply if you want to work as a tutor.
+It’s free to create an account, you can set your rates, and Preply tutors keep 100% of their pay for the first lesson with every new student.

 19. Take online surveys